Noah-R/Premove-Chess/README.md

 todo:
-    Interface, to slot into logic code at getMove() Allow for players to resign and agree to draws, to replace debug game end at Point A
+    Interface, to slot into logic code at getMove() Allow for resignation/draw by agreement, to replace debug game end at Point A